-page 4-48, bullet at bottom of page -- In the interests of the reduction of housing needs construction activity should also be timed so as not to coincide with Manroth/Chance construction nor PLES construction if these projects are implemented.
+page 4-48, bulled at bottom of page -- In the interests of the reduction of housing needs construction activity should also be timed so as not to coincide with Mamnoth/Chance construction nor PLES construction if these projects are implemented.

-pages 5-2 to 5-16 -- The discussion of cumulat a impact from the several geothernal projects presently operating or proposed for the area is much needed and is a good beginning.
-A more comprehensive study of cumulative impacts from all geothernal projects together with others, such as the airport expansion project is urgently needed.
-The study needs to be free of a pro-development bias, under which the present brief discussion suffers, and should be undertaken by a consultant employed jointly by the County and the federal government and paid for by all project applicants in the long Valley region proportionate to the costs of their projects.
+pages 5-2 to 5-16 -- The discussion of cumulat a impactation the several geothermal projects presently operating or proposal for the area is much needed and is a good beginning.
+A more comprehensive study of cumulative impacts from all geothermal projects together with others, such as the airport expansion project is urgently needed.
+The study needs to be free of a pro-development bias, under which the present brief discussion suffers, and should be undertaken by a consultant employed jointly by the County and the federal government and paid for by all project applicants in the Long Valley region proportionate to the costs of their projects.